martineau-sw/library/README.md

 - [x] Create `script.js`
 	- [ ] Add book constructor and book array
 	- [ ] Add function to add book to array
+	- [ ] Add function to remove book
+	- [ ] Add function to toggle read
 	- [ ] Create book DOM node
 		- [ ] Potential approach: template in HTML, store in JS,  remove from DOM, append to DOM on function call
 		- [ ] Potential approach: structure using document methods, wrap as object, append to DOM on function call